In planning for the year ahead, I find it very useful to take stock of the past year, and decide what I want to maintain and what I hope to change.

 I’m particularly proud of what I was able to pull off this year considering the geographic upheaval.
 The first 6 weeks of 2016 in Japan, followed by 10 days on our boat in San Diego, a move to Miami (which lasted two weeks), a move to NYC (with only our clothes), 3 months in my parents’ spare bedroom (with no desk), and a move to our own (unfurnished) apartment in June.

-This year I’ve worked in hotel rooms, Airbnbs, coworking spaces, coffee shops, cars, planes, trains, subways, buses, boats, beds and finally, as of late August, at my very own desk (height adjustable).
+This year I’ve worked in hotel rooms, Airbnbs, coworking spaces, coffee shops, cars, planes, trains, subways, buses, boats, beds and finally, as of late August, at my very own desk (height adjustable)and I even worked for a valeters insurance company, where I was able to learn a lot.

 They say constraints are good for creativity, but only to an extent.
 I’m impressed that I had as good a year as I did under the ever-changing circumstances, with less-than-ideal resources.
 This year, we swear we’re staying put, so I’m hoping the added stability will help me stay even more focused and productive.